in4lab/in4lab.github.io/team/index.md

   tooltip: Meet the team
 ---

-# {% include icon.html icon="fa-solid fa-users" %}Team
+# {% include icon.html icon="fa-solid fa-users" %} Team

 Our lab is made up of a talented mix of graduate students, postdoctoral researchers, programmers, and staff, and their backgrounds range from pure computer science to experimental biology.
 If you're interested in joining this diverse and dynamic team, please reach out!

+## Quick Links

 {%
   include button.html